 When a visitor searches for your business on Google, the search engine returns not only search results, but a “knowledge graph” on the right side of the page, filled with info about your business.
 This info comes from your Google My Business listing (GMB).
 Your GMB serves as a synopsis of your business and offers all the direct, relevant information a visitor may need.
+Our SEO Specialist, David Caffey, has even noted that Google is your new homepage.

 Clearly, this needs to be as accurate and as helpful as possible.
 Instead of forcing your visitors to dig for information, you want that information convenient and easy to find.